priyankahotkar/Travel-itenarary-website/README.md

 # Travel Itinerary Planner

 A modern, interactive web application for planning, visualizing, and exporting beautiful travel itineraries.
 Users can enter trip details, add custom activities, flights, and transfers for each day, and generate a visually rich itinerary that can be downloaded as a PDF.
+[View live website](https://travel-itenarary-website.vercel.app/)

 ---